spiderspace/mutable/README.md

 ## who is this for?

-1. Svelte users who have the bandwidth and curiosity to think about [the `immutable` compiler option](https://svelte.dev/docs#compile-time-svelte-compile)
+1. Svelte users who have the time and curiosity to think about [the `immutable` compiler option](https://svelte.dev/docs#compile-time-svelte-compile)

 and/or